aagrawal207/Atomic/README.md

 4. Select any file from the extension directory
 5. The extension will be active immediately

+### Chrome
+1. Download or clone this repository
+2. Run the build script: `./scripts/build.sh`
+3. Open Chrome and navigate to `chrome://extensions`
+4. Enable "Developer mode" (toggle in the top-right)
+5. Click "Load unpacked" and select the `dist/chrome` directory
+6. The extension will be active immediately

+### Building for Distribution
+1. Run the build script: `./scripts/build.sh`
+2. Find the distribution packages in the `dist` directory:
+   - `atomic-firefox-v1.0.zip` for Firefox
+   - `atomic-chrome-v1.0.zip` for Chrome

 ## 🚀 Usage

 ### Getting Started